Today we’re sharing a review of the Martinhal Cascais resort, in Portugal.

 We aren’t strangers to Cascais, having been to the area in 2016, but it’s an area that definitely merits more than one visit.
 There are long, uncrowded beaches including the world-famous Guincho beach, which is a surfers’ paradise.
 We’ve also visited the Martinhal property in Quinta da Lago, on the Algarve.

 Cascais itself is a pretty little seaside town, and the beach of Estoril provides warm, shallow waters that are perfect for padding with younger children.

 If you’re in this part of Portugal, it’s definitely also worth a visit to the pretty old town of Sintra, a UNESCO World Heritage Site, and home to quite the most bonkers castle I’ve ever seen.

-The Martinhal Cascais hotel itself is only a 10-minute drive from the coast, but there’s plenty to explore without leaving.
+The Martinhal Cascais resort itself is only a 10-minute drive from the coast, but there’s plenty to explore without leaving.

 From Flea’s point of view, the kids’ club here was the obvious attraction.
 Martinhal certainly takes the younger members of the family into account when building resorts, with a large kids club building with its own secure grounds.
 Inside, there’s a fully-staffed nursery, baby room and children’s play rooms, along with M Bar, a cafe where families can enjoy a leisurely coffee while the children play.

 Outside is where the kids club comes into its own with a huge play area packed with things to keep your children entertained.
 Here’s Flea’s video guide to the hotel and kids’ club:

 Flea tried out the football and basketball pitches, zip lines, swings, trampolines, climbing frame, air hockey and table football.
 During our visit, a roof was being built for the dedicated kids’ swimming pool here, making it an all-weather attraction.